seagle0128/doom-modeline/README.md

 (setq doom-modeline-enable-word-count nil)

 ;; Major modes in which to display word count continuously.
-;; Respects `doom-modeline-enable-word-count'.
+;; Also applies to any derived modes.
+Respects `doom-modeline-enable-word-count'.
-(setq doom-modeline-continuous-word-count-modes '(markdown-mode org-mode))
+(setq doom-modeline-continuous-word-count-modes '(text-mode))

 ;; Whether display the buffer encoding.
 (setq doom-modeline-buffer-encoding t)